JohnGiorgi/seq2rel/README.md

     --include-package "seq2rel"
 ```

 The best model checkpoint (measured by micro-F1 score on the validation set), vocabulary, configuration, and log files will be saved to `--serialization-dir`.
 This can be changed to any directory you like.
+Please see the [training](https://colab.research.google.com/github/JohnGiorgi/seq2rel/blob/main/notebooks/training.ipynb) notebook for more details.

 ### Inference